juddc/jxc/README.md

   * Annotations must start with a identifier:
   * `vec3{ x: 0, y: 0, z: 1 }`
   * `rgb[255, 255, 127]`
-  * `rgb bx'ffffcc'` (NB.
+  * `rgb 0xFF9ACC` (NB.
 Single-value types must have a space between the annotation and the value.
 Container types can omit the space.)
   * `hsva{ h: 1.0, s: 0.5, v: 0.5, a: 0.95 }`
   * `box{ top: 20%, left: 25%, width: 200px, height: 200px }`
   * Multiple identifiers can be used if you separate them with dots: